aery32/aery32/README.md

 - Bug fix.
 Peripheral odma could enter a dead state if a block larger than the ODMA buffer size was written.
 - Bug fix, #20.
 Implemented set_databits for DMA based UART.
+- Support for building on targets with only 1 SPI bus, such as the UC3C2512C.
+- Bug fix.
+Converting float or double values between -1.0 < x < -0.0 to a
+  string always resulted in a positive value in the string.

 ### v0.6.3